MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/service-configuration/large-sessions.md

 ## Working with large sessions

-When writing large sessions to MPSD, we recommend that you do not to exceed 10 writes per second.
+When writing large sessions to Multiplayer Service Directory (MPSD), we recommend that you do not to exceed 10 writes per second.
 This is typically a 1000 player session with a write every 2 minutes on average per player (e.g. join/leave).

 Other properties should not be maintained in the large sessions.